-One of our favourite times of the year is soon to be upon us: Halloween!
+One of our favourite times of the year is almost upon us: Halloween!
 Frighteningly filled with witches’ cackles, monsters’ moans and terrifying treats – Halloween in Singapore is not to be missed.
 Start the spooky season by checking out all the Halloween goings-on in Singapore, and deck your home out in all kinds of spooky crafts.
 Then, once you’ve made your share of Halloween treats and got the kids suited and booted in some freaky Halloween costumes, there’s only one thing for it: trick or treating!

 Now, all you need to know is how and where to score the best loot of Halloween candy.
 We’ve got all the info you need to make this Halloween one to remember, thanks to this handy guide to trick or treating in Singapore!

 1. Plan your night of terror

 Halloween is becoming bigger and spookier every year, with plenty of people getting into the ‘spirit’ of things.
 However, not all types of housing or suburbs are created equal when it comes to trick or treating in Singapore.
 It’s best to plan your route in advance to maximise the chance that your little scary skeletons will be greeted with a smile and a handful of candy.
 Here are a few tips: